frankiearzu/DSMTools/DSM Forward Programming/In Development/readme.md

 # How to Use it

-1. Make sure that the /MODELS/DSMDATA folder exist.
+Step #1: Make sure that the /MODELS/DSMDATA folder exist.

-2. Run the "DSM FwdPrg_56_STUP" first to setup the plane wing, tail and channels to use for each surface.
+Step #2: Run the "DSM FwdPrg_56_STUP" first to setup the plane wing, tail and channels to use for each surface.
 At the end it will ask you to "save" the configuration.
 That saves a file in the /MODELS/DSMDATA folder.

 ![image](https://github.com/frankiearzu/DSMTools/assets/32604366/be03ad40-3e2f-45e1-8f50-d231c3931169)
 ![image](https://github.com/frankiearzu/DSMTools/assets/32604366/5010a361-1234-4c83-97b2-2eb6ae0d1061)